So you want to pursue a career in digital marketing after college?

 - Learn statistics and probability on khanacademy.org.
 Much of what we do is making educated guesses based on analysis of previous work and future probabilities of success.

 - Understand the basics of machine learning and how it differs from artificial intelligence, especially inputs/outputs and what is/is not possible.
 Robot terminators that perfectly mimic humans?
 Probably not going to happen soon.
 Computers that analyze huge data sets and predict future outcomes better than humans can?
-Welcome to the modern age.
+This is already our reality.

 - Keep up with your industry trends by subscribing to newsletters, following other smart people on social media, and attending events or conferences.
 Digital marketing is changing rapidly and what works today may not necessarily work in a year or two.